 ARTIST: Public Image, Ltd.

-OTHER SONGS YOU MAY KNOW: Probably not here in the US.
+OTHER SONGS YOU MAY KNOW: Well, nothing hit the radio here.

 LINEUP: John Lydon, Keith Levene, Jah Wobble, Richard Dudanski.
 David Humphrey and Martin Atkins also drummed.
 They went through 3 drummers in a year.

 WHAT’S IT ALL ABOUT: The pinnacle of the original vision of PiL, post punk, and the 70s UK ‘new wave’.